vasundrasriravi/PROMPT-ENGINEERING/README.md

-# Aim:	Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
+# PROMPT-ENGINEERING
-Experiment:
+# Experiment: 1.
+Comprehensive Report on the Fundamentals of Generative AI and Large Language Models (LLMs)
 Develop a comprehensive report for the following exercises:
 1. Explain the foundational concepts of Generative AI.
 2. Focusing on Generative AI architectures. (like transformers).